starship-s/Open-WebUI-OpenRouter-pipe/MULTIMODAL_IMPLEMENTATION.md

 **Processing flow**:
 1. Extract image URL from block (nested or flat structure)
-2. If data URL: Parse, upload to OWUI storage
+2. If data URL: Parse, upload to OWUI storage (using fallback storage owner when the chat user is absent), and rewrite to `/api/v1/files/...`.
-3. If remote URL: Download, upload to OWUI storage
+3. If remote URL: Download + upload with the same fallback behavior so every caller benefits from re-hosting.
 4. If OWUI file reference: Keep as-is
 5. Return Responses API format with detail level